galaxyproject/galaxy-hub/src/galaxy-project/statistics/index.md

 # Events

 As the [Galaxy events calendar and archive](/src/events/index.md) show, the Galaxy community is globally active, with around 100 events per year for the past several years.
 [Galaxy Community Conferences](/src/gcc/index.md) are the flagship event of the Galaxy community.
-GCC has met annually since 2010 and has had [over 200 participants](/src/gcc/index.md#conferences) since the 2012 meeting.
+GCC has met annually since 2010 and has had [over 200 participants](/src/gcc/index.md#conferences) every year since 2012.

 ## Want the underlying numbers?